Home - News & insights - Blogs & Features - Select Committee report must be a turning point for skills policy

 “Skills Federation and our members stand ready to work with government, Skills England, and devolved authorities to turn the Committee’s recommendations into lasting reform.”

-Picture of Alison Morris
+Picture of Skills Federation

 Latest news